mtarig15/PCI_DSS_IRP_Template/README.md

 ## Files Included
 - `PCI_DSS_IRP.md`: A Markdown version of the Incident Response Plan.
-- `PCI_DSS_IRP.docx`: A polished word document version for direct use.
+- `Incident_Response_Plan.docx`: A polished word document version for direct use.
 - `README.md`: This overview document.

 ## How to Use